qgis/QGIS-Documentation/source/docs/training_manual/qgis_server/install.rst

 * Apache doesn't know that he's supposed to answer requests pointing to the server named ``myhost``.
-In order to setup the virtual host the simplest way would be to make a ``myhost.conf`` file in the :file:`/etc/apache/sites-available` directory that has the same content as file:`qgisplatform.demo.conf` except for the ``ServerName`` line that should be ``ServerName myhost``.
+In order to setup the virtual host the simplest way would be to make a ``myhost.conf`` file in the :file:`/etc/apache/sites-available` directory that has the same content as file:`qgis.demo.conf` except for the ``ServerName`` line that should be ``ServerName myhost``.
 You could also change where the logs go as otherwise the logs for the two virtual hosts would be shared but this is optional.